 A traffic signal study for the intersection of Kamehameha Highway with Halekou Road is currently underway by the State DOT.
 This study is still in progress and no recommendations have been made at this time.
 Therefore, the traffic impact study analyzed both scenarios in which a traffic signal would and would not be recommended.
-This section addresses traffic conditions with a traffic signal.
+This section addresses traffic conditions with a traffic signal with results previously shown on Table 5.4.